SEARCH BY INGREDIENT OR RECIPE

 This week has been sunny, cloudy, wet and windy here in the desert.
 All mixed up.
 Spring is definitely in the air.
 Flocks of cranes and geese echo their cocktail party conversation off the walls of Black Mesa, flying north.
 I hear them as I type.
 They are a noisy gaggle.

 We're still lighting fires in the kiva at night.
 And still craving comfort food.
 I had three gorgeous bell peppers on hand- yellow, orange and green.
-Some spicy buffalo sausage.
 I knew what had to be done.
-I poured myself a glass of red.
+I poured myself a glass of sparkling cider.

 It was time to stuff a vegetable.

-This is one of those recipes that you have to engage your intuition and adapt the ingredients to your own needs, depending upon the size of the peppers you choose, and the kind of sausages you like.
-Or don't like- truth be told this recipe makes for a great vegetarian meal.
-Just leave out the sausage (you can add a cup of cooked black beans, if you like).
+This is one of those recipes that you have to engage your intuition and adapt the ingredients to your own needs, depending upon the size of the peppers you choose, and the kind of filling you like- ground turkey or buffalo or sausages.

 My flavors are closer to Southwestern than Italian here, so if you prefer more traditional flavors, add Italian herbs instead of the smoked chile and cumin (but Dear Reader, the smoky addition of chipotle gives these babies a serious kick in the butt).